sils-webinfo/movie/README.md

 - *movie-update*- Applied to a FORM tag.
 A non-idempotent link to update an existing movie.
 - *movie-search*- Applied to a FORM tag.
 A templated query link to search movies that match some search criteria.

 ##Name attribute values##

+- *movie-name*- Applied to an INPUT element.
+The name of the movie.
+- *movie-actors*- Applied to an INPUT element.
+The actors of the movie.
+- *movie-genres*- Applied to an INPUT element.
+The genres of the movie.
+- *movie-directors*- Applied to an INPUT element.
+The directors of the movie.
+- *movie-countries*- Applied to an INPUT element.
+The countries of the movie.
+- *movie-language*- Applied to an INPUT element.
+The languages of the movie.
+- *search*- Applied to an INPUT element.
+The search value to use when searching movies.

 ##Rel attribute values##